I am looking for:

 The level of support delivered by Claimont will depend on risk, client address, budget and personal preference, and will involve either a recommendation for specialist mental health staff to provide live-in care or undertake home visits.

-Approximately 6% of clients with mental illness require admission to psychiatric hospital due to severe symptoms associated with significant vulnerability, or risk of self-neglect, self-harm or harm to others.
+Approximately 6% of clients with mental illness require admission to a psychiatric hospital due to severe symptoms associated with significant vulnerability, or risk of self-neglect, self-harm or harm to others.

 Claimont offers a live-in home service that expedites client hospital discharge and allows them to continue their treatment at home after hospital admission.
-Claimont does not have powers to rescind the client’s detention in psychiatric hospital under the Mental Health Act but can support clients at home on Section 17 leave from hospital, if the impression is that they will continue to co-operate with treatment when they are no longer detained.
+Claimont does not have powers to rescind the client’s detention in psychiatric hospital under the Mental Health Act but can support clients at home on Section 17 leave from hospital, if the impression is that they will continue to cooperate with treatment when they are no longer detained.

 The level of support delivered by Claimont will depend on risk, client address, budget and personal preference, and will involve either a recommendation for mental health staff to live in or undertake home visits.